freelensapp/freelens-node-pod-menu/README.md

+# The Repository

+This repository is a fork of [openlens-node-pod-menu](https://github.com/freelensapp/freelens/tree/master), with the aim of carrying forward a version of it for [Freelens](https://github.com/freelensapp/freelens).

-# FreeLens Node/Pod Menu Extension
+# Freelens Node/Pod Menu Extension

-This FreelLens extension adds back the node and pod menu functionality.
+This Freelens extension adds back the node and pod menu functionality.

 # Installing this extension

-In FreeLens, navigate to the Extensions list.
+In Freelens, navigate to the Extensions list.
 In the text box, enter the name of this plugin:

 ```
 @freelensapp/freelens-node-pod-menu